Blank Generation (album): Analysis

 Julian opens "Blank Generation" with a riff loosely inspired by the Who's 1970 song "The Seeker".
 The rest of the band joins one by one until Quine's short lead ends in feedback.
 The main section of the song features lyrics reflecting the hopelessness of his generation against a descending chord progression patterned after "The Beat Generation", a 1959 novelty song by Bob McFadden and poet Rod McKuen, the descent matched with falsetto "ooh-ooh" backing vocals.
 Quine takes two guitar solos—the first eight bars, the second 16—exhibiting his peculiar atonal mix of 1950s rock and roll with 1960s free jazz.
 The song closes with a falsetto, doo-wop-like "Whee-ooh!" which had been suggested by Johnny Thunders.

+The song "Another World" was written for Lizzy Mercier Descloux, who Hell was romantically involved with at the time.

 Cover design

 French poet Arthur Rimbaud inspired both Hell's lyrics and haircut.

 The original album sleeve features a front cover photo by Bayley of a shirtless Hell in black jeans, opening a frayed jacket to reveal the phrase "YOU MAKE ME _______" written across his chest.
 The back cover featured a posed photo of Hell and the Voidoids taken by Kate Simon.
 Hell's hair was spiked, a look he attributed to Rimbaud.